-A second fundamental question regarding forest responses to drought is how species’ traits – alone and in interaction with tree size – influence drought response.
-Xylem architecture plays a role, with diffuse porous species tending to be more drought-sensitive than ring-porous species [@kannenberg_linking_2019; @elliott_forest_2015; @friedrichs_species-specific_2009], but does not differentiate species beyond broad classes.
-Commonly-measured traits including wood density (WD) and leaf mass per area (LMA) have been linked to drought responses in temperate deciduous forests [@abrams_adaptations_1990; @guerfel_impacts_2009; @hoffmann_hydraulic_2011] and other forest biomes around the world [@greenwood_tree_2017].
-However, the direction of response is not always consistent; wood density correlated negatively with drought tree performance in a broadleaf deciduous forest in the southeastern United States [@hoffmann_hydraulic_2011] but positively or with no effect at a global scale [@greenwood_tree_2017; @anderegg_hydraulic_2018).
-Hydraulic traits including water potentials at which percent loss conductivity passes a certain threshold (P50, P80, P88) and hydraulic safety margin tend to be more successful at predicting drought performance [@anderegg_hydraulic_2018] but are time-consuming to measure and therefore infeasible for predicting or modeling drought responses in highly diverse forests (e.g., in the tropics).
-More rapidly measurable leaf hydraulic traits with direct linkage to plant hydraulic function, including leaf area shrinkage upon dessication (PLAdry; [@scoffoni_leaf_2014]) and the osmotic potential at turgor loss point (πtlp)–i.e., the water potential at which leaf wilting occurs [@bartlett_correlations_2016] – are emerging as traits with potential to explain greater variation in plant distribution and function than the more commonly-measured WD and LMA [@medeiros_extensive_2019].
+Debates have also arisen regarding the traits that would influence tree growth responses to drought.
+Xylem architecture, for example, plays an important role, with diffuse porous species tending to be more drought-sensitive than ring-porous species [@kannenberg_linking_2019; @elliott_forest_2015; @friedrichs_species-specific_2009].
+Commonly-measured traits including wood density (WD) and leaf mass per area (LMA) have been linked to drought responses in temperate deciduous forests [@abrams_adaptations_1990; @guerfel_impacts_2009; @hoffmann_hydraulic_2011] and other forest biomes around the world [@greenwood_tree_2017], but not in others xxxxx, Indeed, the direction of response is not always consistent; wood density correlated negatively with drought tree performance in a broadleaf deciduous forest in the southeastern United States [@hoffmann_hydraulic_2011] but positively or with no effect at a global scale [@greenwood_tree_2017; @anderegg_hydraulic_2018). and their role may be due to indirect correlations with other traits within life-history strategies (refs).
+Recent work has shown a great potential for hydraulic traits to predict growth and mortality responses.
+Thus, water potentials at which percent loss conductivity surpass a certain threshold (P50, P80, P88) and hydraulic safety margin have enabled prediction of drought performance [@anderegg_hydraulic_2018] but are time-consuming to measure and therefore infeasible for predicting or modeling drought responses in highly diverse forests (e.g., in the tropics).
+More rapidly measurable leaf hydraulic traits with direct linkage to plant hydraulic function, including leaf area shrinkage upon dessication (PLAdry; [@scoffoni_leaf_2014]) and the osmotic potential at turgor loss point (πtlp)–i.e., the water potential at which leaf wilting occurs [@bartlett_correlations_2016] – are emerging as traits with potential to predict greater variation in plant distribution and function than the more commonly-measured WD and LMA [@medeiros_extensive_2019].
 The ability of PLAdry and πtlp to explain tree performance under drought remains untested.